chrismonit/chroma_clade/README.md

 <img src="docs/logo.jpg" alt="ChromaClade" width="200"/>
 </p>

-ChromaClade is a desktop application for producing  colour-annotated phylogenies that show amino acids found in each taxon and at each site in protein.
+ChromaClade is a desktop application for producing  colour-annotated phylogenetic trees that show amino acids found in each taxon and at each site in protein.

 This repository houses ChromaClade executables, documentation, example input/output and its source code.
 ChromaClade as been developed and distributed by Christopher Monit.

 If you use ChromaClade please cite
 > Monit, C., Goldstein, R. A. and Towers, G. J., (submitted) ChromaClade: Combined visualisation of phylogenetic and sequence data

 ## Installation